learn-co-students/module-1-code-challenge-round-3-nyc-web-033020-module-1-ar-code-challenge-033020-round-1-1586180818/README.md

 - has many managers

   `Employee#managers`
-    - Returns all of the employee's managers
+    - Returns all of the employee's managers #done

 _\*\*DO A GIT ADD AND COMMIT WITH MESSAGE "deliverable 1" AND THEN PROCEED TO THE NEXT DELIVERABLE\*\*_